john7rho/orpheus_website/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+What things you need to install the software and how to install them.

 ```
 Python 3
-Flask
-Tornado Web Server
 ```

 ### Installing basic requirements